Hivering/Grants-Program/applications/Phase 1.md

 ### Overview

+DAO is more than a set of smart contracts.
+In essence, it is a social organization, a physical network composed of individuals with a common purpose.
+The code of the same smart contract, used by different groups, may demonstrate huge differences in work.
+Members of DAO can either abide by the established rules or change them through collective decision-making.
+That sparks differences among DAOs.
+Obviously, members in DAO is the dominator in DAO classification.

+We did some research and collected the information about DAO in the encrypted world and initially divide DAO into eight major types:Protocol DAO、Investment DAO、Media DAO、Develop  DAO、Nft  DAO、Company DAO、Government DAO and Instrument DAO.

+![image](https://raw.githubusercontent.com/elifersnow/Grants-Program/master/pic/1.png)

 As the crypto world continues to prosper and innovate, various forms of DAO organizations that are guided by distributed ideas have emerged.
 These DAO organizations are exploring first-line governance methods in their own ways, and continue to carry out various forms of organizational innovation and system innovation.
 In order to better serve these different types of DAO organizations, DAO tools that focus on developing DAO infrastructure have emerged.
 It is hoped that through this  DAO tools, the operation and governance of the DAO organizations can be better realized.

-![image](https://raw.githubusercontent.com/elifersnow/Grants-Program/master/pic/1.png)

 This DAO tool products have an extensive application, including but not limited to the construction of DAO framework, management of voting, proposal, bounty and multi-signature wallet management.
 Nowadays most of them zoom in Ethereum, such as aragon and DAOstack for DAO framework, gnosis-safe for Ethereum multi-signature wallet management, Snapshot for off-chain voting, etc.